MicrosoftDocs/PlayReady/Docs/Overview/developing-applications.md

 ## Devices including a PlayReady Client embedded by the OEM

-A lot of OEMs have licensed the PlayReady Porting Kit, integrated it in their devices, and made it available to application developers as part of their SDK.
+Many leading OEMs have licensed PlayReady and have implemented a player (based on the PlayReady Porting Kit) into their devices.
+They then make it available to application developers as part of their SDK.

 ![PlayReady Client Embedded in Device](../images/client_level_os_soc.png)

-For example, Microsoft ensures all Windows 10 devices include a PlayReady Client integrated in the Windows OS itself, or in the chip's firmware of the device (TEE), and exposes it through UWP APIs to application developers, but also Android TV device makers do the same.
+For example, Microsoft ensures all Windows 10 devices include a PlayReady Client integrated in the Windows OS itself, or in the chip's firmware of the device (TEE), and exposes it through UWP APIs to application developers, but also many Android TV device makers do the same.
 These devices use various APIs to expose the PlayReady Client to applications, including:
   - the Universal Windows Platform API on PCs, Xbox
   - the Java DrmManagerClient API on Android devices
   - various interfaces on Linux devices